-Healthcare stocks are slightly lower, with the NYSE Healthcare Sector Index declining about 0.1% while shares of healthcare companies in the S&P 500 are down less than 0.1% as a group.
+Healthcare stocks were slightly higher today with the NYSE Healthcare Sector Index advancing about 0.2% and shares of healthcare companies in the S&P 500 climbing about 0.3% as a group.

 In other sector news,

 (+) QGEN, (+0.1%) FDA approves the company's artus CMV RGQ MDx kit to monitor Cytomegalovirus viral load in organ transplant patients.
 The test runs on QGEN's Rotor-Gene Q MDx PCR platform, which was cleared by the FDA in 2012.

 (-) PETX, (-3.7%) Begins enrolling canine patients for a pair of nationwide trials to evaluate its AT-005 monoclonal antibody, which is conditionally licensed by the Department of Agriculture to aid in the treatment of T-cell lymphoma in dogs.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.